 Exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company believe its operations are materially in compliance with all applicable laws and regulations.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.
-The Group's activities are also subject to a number of significant potential risks, see pages 12-19 of the Directors' Report.
+The Group's activities are also subject to a number of significant potential risks, see pages 10-12 (directors' report).